ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 * Collectors Improvements
 * Stream improvements

-In the afternoon we made a few excercises on these new features and improvements which gave us a brighter view on the possibilities within present development.
+In the afternoon we made a few exercises on these new features and improvements which gave us a brighter view on the possibilities within present java development.

 ### Spring and Spring Boot
 The lectures of Spring and Spring Boot were given by [Ken Coenen](/author/ken-coenen){:target="_blank"}.